OpenSolarPV/OpenPV/README.md

 - **High efficiency**

-  The training speed is faster than or comparable to other codebases. dsadsad
+  The training speed is faster than or comparable to other codebases.

 ## Usage